Aggregation in Blazor Pivot Table Component

 OnActionComplete

-The event OnActionComplete triggers when a UI action, such as applying aggregation using the dropdown icon via the value field button, which is present in both the grouping bar and the field list UI, is completed.
-This allows user to identify the current UI action being completed at runtime.
-It has the following parameters:
+The OnActionComplete event is triggered when a UI action is completed, such as changing the aggregation type using the dropdown icon in the value field button, available within both the grouping bar and field list user interfaces.
+This event enables users to identify which UI action has been completed at runtime.
+The event provides the following parameters:

-• ActionName: It holds the name of the current action completed.
-For example, after completing the aggregation, the action name will be shown as Field aggregated.
+• ActionName: Specifies the name of the completed action.
+For example, after changing the aggregation type, the action name will be Field aggregated.

-• FieldInfo: It holds the selected value field information.
+• FieldInfo: Contains information about the selected value field.

 NOTE